-As a tow truck driver, fleet manager or towing company owner, you must follow many laws by the Occupational Safety and Health Administration (OSHA).
+As a tow truck driver, fleet manager or towing company owner, you must follow several standards set by the Occupational Safety and Health Administration (OSHA).

 Multiple Jurisdictions

-It’s essential to note that OSHA is not the only regulatory body truck drivers need to answer to.
-While traveling on public highways, a tow truck driver should follow the Department of Transportation (DOT) regulations.
 You must have a commercial driver’s license, use turn signals and wear a seat belt.
-DOT also has authority over motor vehicle accidents.
+The DOT has authority over motor vehicle accidents.
 When a truck is loading and unloading disabled vehicles, OSHA has jurisdiction.
-If the truck only operates within state borders, OSHA has the authority.
+If the truck only operates within state borders, OSHA holds authority.

 Accident and Injury Reports

 OSHA keeps a record of accidents involving tow trucks.
-These reports don’t include vehicular accidents because they fall under DOT regulations.
-As a tow truck company owner or driver’s employer, you must report the appropriate incidents to OSHA.
+These reports don’t include vehicular accidents, as they fall under DOT regulations.
+As a tow truck company owner or a driver’s employer, you must report the appropriate incidents to OSHA.

 Rigging Equipment